michaelgheith/actopy/README.md

 ## About
 This provides a basic framework for you to have multiple bluetooth clients served by a single server instance; similiar to an HTTP server.
 Usage is up to your imagination, be creative!
 The server will broadcast a service name, along with a uuid.
 The clients will look for this service, and will try to establish a connection to the server.
-The server machine must be in discoverable mode for this to work (see bluetoothctl section), and the bluetooth daemon needs to be run in compatibility mode (see Other section).
+The server machine must be in [discoverable mode](#Discoverable Mode) for this to work, and the bluetooth daemon needs to be run in [compatibility mode](#Compatibility Mode).

 ## Dependencies
 You will need to install pybluez so we can import bluetooth:<br/>
 https://github.com/karulis/pybluez

-## bluetoothctl
+## Discoverable Mode
-This is a CLI for you to control your bluetooth device.
+This is a CLI tool for you to control your bluetooth device.
 Do the following to make your device discoverable manually:
 $ bluetoothctl<br/>
 [bluetooth]# help<br/>
 [bluetooth]# discoverable yes<br/>